|Guide||♦||3 Triplogs||0 Topics|

 Sierra Prieta escalator

-Overview: The East Copper Trail #260 is located on the southern slopes of the Sierra Prieta, southwest of Prescott.
+The East Copper Trail #260 is located on the southern slopes of the Sierra Prieta, southwest of Prescott.
 This trail begins at Highway 89 and quickly ascends to the western shoulder of Mount Francis, near the summit of Copper Basin Road.
-In addition to the East Copper Trail, there is the option of connecting with the Aspen Creek Trail #48, and of climbing 7110 foot Mount Francis for an even better view of the greater Prescott area.
+In addition to the East Copper Trail, there is the option of connecting with the Aspen Creek Trail #48 and climbing 7110 foot Mount Francis for an even better view of the greater Prescott area.

-Hike: From milepost 300.7 on Highway 89, walk downhill on Forest Road 53 for a tenth of a mile to the bottom of Copper Creek.
+From milepost 300.7 on Highway 89, walk downhill on Forest Road 53 for a tenth of a mile to the bottom of Copper Creek.
 A large sign for East Copper Trail greets you here, next to some large ponderosa pines.
 Turn right (east) onto the East Copper Trail, which begins climbing steeply up the east slope of the canyon along a multiple-use trail bed (hiker/horse/ohv).
-One quarter of a mile in, at a small saddle, the pines give way to chaparral brush and occasional alligator junipers.
+One-quarter of a mile in, at a small saddle, the pines give way to chaparral brush and occasional alligator junipers.

-For the next couple of miles the East Copper Trail makes a steady (and at times steep) climb up a series of connecting ridges, passing a couple of old mine tunnels along the way.
+For the next couple of miles, the East Copper Trail makes a steady (and at times steep) climb up a series of connecting ridges, passing a couple of old mine tunnels along the way.
 Be sure to turn around and enjoy the impressive view of the northern Bradshaw peaks and the rugged Hassayampa River country.
-A couple of potential wrong turns are averted with well placed "260" trail signs.
+A couple of potential wrong turns are averted with well-placed "260" trail signs.

-Water Sources: East Copper Spring may have water.
+East Copper Spring may have water.

-Camping: The East Copper Spring area is likely the best spot along the entire trail for backpacking opportunities.
+The East Copper Spring area is likely the best spot along the entire trail for backpacking opportunities.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.